liusida/gpuVoxels/VoxCAD/README.md

 (Voxelyze3 will need GPU and CUDA, so usually on our laptop, we only need to install VoxCAD.)

+Once you have the VoxCAD, you can it anywhere and use it to visualize `.history` files in `../data` using command line `./VoxCAD something.history`.

 ```bash
 sudo apt update
 sudo apt upgrade